tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 * Ordinarily collation is "binary", that is, comparison is done according to the numeric values of the bytes.
 This can be cancelled by adding a :ref:`COLLATE clause <sql_collate_clause>` at the end of either expression.
 So ``'A' < 'a'`` and ``'a' < 'Ä'``, but ``'A' COLLATE "unicode_ci" = 'a'`` and ``'a' COLLATE "unicode_ci" = 'Ä'``. |br|
 * When comparing a column with a string literal, the column's defined collation is used. |br|
 * Ordinarily trailing spaces matter.
 So ``'a' = 'a  '`` is not TRUE.
 This can be cancelled by using the :ref:`TRIM(TRAILING ...) <sql_function_trim>` function. |br|

+When comparing any value to an ARRAY or MAP or ANY: |br|
+* The result is an error.

 Limitations: |br|
 * LIKE is not expected to work with VARBINARY.